ben-simmons/dotfiles/README.md

 2. Select iTerm2 > Settings
 3. Under the General tab, check the box labeled "Load preferences from a custom folder or URL".
     1. Note: if you select an empty folder, it will export your current preferences into that folder.
-4. Point it to `~/dotfiles/iterm/com.googlecode.iterm2.plist`.
+4. Point it to `~/dotfiles/iterm2/com.googlecode.iterm2.plist`.

+Install Shell Integration:

+1. Only need to do this the first time, or if there's an update to the scripts.
+I've copied the outputs to [iterm2/shell_integration](./iterm2/shell_integration) and symlinked.
+2. iTerm2 > Install Shell Integration.

 ## Shell